 I have to be honest… I thought both parks would be about the same…. a lot of sandstone with very little diversity of scenery, fauna or flora.
-Boy was I wrong.
+Wow!
+Was I wrong?
 The two parks are very different from one another and, on the Austin Adventures trip, you also get to see the Valley of Fire State Park, Snow Canyon State Park, Cedar Breaks National Monument and Dixie National Forest, as well.

-The trip was fabulous from start to finish; great food, energetic guides, unique vistas, the right balance of activity and down-time, exhilarating bike rides, but what outshone everything else for me was the hiking.
+The trip was fabulous from start to finish; great food, energetic guides, unique vistas, the right balance of activity and downtime, exhilarating bike rides, but what outshone everything else for me was the hiking.

 The Timber Creek trail has a bit of elevation gain, but would still be considered an easy hike.
 The trail offers breathtaking views of Kolob Canyon.
 Kolob reminded me of a scene from “The Lord of the Rings” with sheer rock faces along a stunning canyon.
 Lush vegetation clings to hanging valleys, which interrupt the sandstone walls of the canyon.

 The hike on the afternoon of the fourth day of our trip was like nothing I had ever experienced before.
-This strenuous four mile hike up through a narrow canyon in Zion National Park takes you to the base of the famous Angel’s Landing hike.
-Only a couple of people in our group actually chose to hike the last mile of the trail, a narrow fin of rock with chains for support, but the rest of us were deeply impacted by the views even without hiking the last bit of the trail.
+This strenuous four-mile hike up through a narrow canyon in Zion National Park; takes you to the base of the famous Angel’s Landing hike.
+Only a couple of people in our group actually chose to hike the last mile of the trail; a narrow fin of rock with chains for support.
+But, the rest of us were deeply impacted by the views even without hiking the last bit of the trail.

-The last full day of our adventure was spent in the Narrows of Zion National Park, hiking through steep walled canyons following the Virgin River upstream.
+The last full day of our adventure was spent in the Narrows of Zion National Park, hiking through steep-walled canyons following the Virgin River upstream.
 Austin Adventures provides water boots and a walking stick, the canyon provides mind-blowing scenery.
 This hike lasts most of the day and is about 10 miles round trip.